naydelly/naydelly.github.io/projects/campus-plate-mate.md

 ## Campus Plate Mate: Overview
   <img src="../img/cpm-logo.png" class="img-thumbnail" style="float: left; margin-right: 15px;" width="200px" alt="Bank">

 Millions of tons of food is wasted every year in the US.
-Food waste contributes to greenhouse gas emissions and perfectly consumable food is going to landfills instead of those facing food insecurity.
+Food waste contributes to greenhouse gas emissions and perfectly consumable food is going to landfills instead of going to those struggling with food insecurity.
 To combat food waste, our team came up with the idea of a web application that allows users to share leftover or uneaten food with others on campus.
 Users can post pictures of their food along with necessary pick-up information on the dashboard for others to claim.
 As an incentive, users who post and claim food can earn points towards potential rewards.
 Our website also has a feedback portion for users to give feedback on the website for admin to view.
 We developed our application with Typescript and CSS, using Next.js and React frameworks.

 View our deployed web app here: [Campus Plate Mate](https://plate-mate-bice.vercel.app/)